 But the question might reasonably be asked: “How did the tortoises get there?”

 It would be hard to imagine a 200kg tortoise rafting on floating vegetation, and surely they didn’t swim all that way?
-Well, actually, it is likely that they did indeed swim.
+Well, likely, they did indeed swim.
 In 2004, a tortoise believed to have come from Aldabra trudged up out of the sea on a beach in Tanzania, having travelled a distance of over 740km.
 It was even possible to estimate, from the size of the barnacles covering the legs and lower carapace, that the tortoise had been at sea a minimum of 6 to 7 weeks!

-In fact, tortoises are fantastic island colonisers.
-As Darwin noted, before the arrival of humans perhaps 20 species and subspecies were present on islands in the Indian Ocean, not to mention the famous Galapagos populations in the Pacific.
+Tortoises are fantastic island colonisers.
+As Darwin noted, before the arrival of humans, perhaps 20 species and subspecies were present on islands in the Indian Ocean, not to mention the famous Galapagos populations in the Pacific.

-Heavy as they are, their lungs are located at the top of the carapace ensuring the tortoise will float upright.
-They are able to survive without food or water for up to 6 months, and their oxygen requirement is so low that on Aldabra they have been seen to apparently sleep with their heads underwater.
+Heavy as they are, their lungs are located at the top of the carapace, ensuring the tortoise will float upright.
+They can survive without food or water for up to 6 months, and their oxygen requirement is so low that on Aldabra, they have been seen to sleep with their heads underwater.
 These factors amount to a perfect storm for a coloniser!